massgov/mayflower-patternlab/CONTRIBUTING.md

 Right now, you have a fork of the Mayflower repository, but you don't have the files in that repository on your computer.
 Let's create a clone of your fork locally on your computer.

 1. On GitHub, navigate to your fork of the Mayflower repository at `https://github.com/<your-github-username>/mayflower`.
-1. Click the green Clone or download button in the top right corner.
+1. Click the green "Clone or download" button in the top right corner.
-1. In the Clone with SSH dialog, click the clipboard icon to copy the clone URL for the repository.
+1. In the "Clone with SSH" dialog, click the clipboard icon to copy the clone URL for the repository.
 1. From your terminal, type `git clone `, and then paste the URL you copied.
 It will look like this, with your GitHub username instead of `<your-github-username>`: `git clone git@github.com:<your-github-username>/mayflower.git`.
-1. Press Enter.
-Your local clone will be created.
+Press Enter to create your clone.

 You now have a local representation of *your* Mayflower fork.

 ## Installing project dependencies

-Follow these steps if this is your first time working with the Mayflower project.

 1. Move into the styleguide directory `cd mayflower/styleguide`
 1. Generate pattern lab default files `php core/console --generate`